Sage/sinject/README.md

 Then when registering a dependency for the role the contract is written for, you can assign the contract:

     #register the dependency
-    container.register(:logger, FileLogger, false, LoggerContract)
+    container.register({ :key => :logger, :class => FileLogger, :singleton => false, :contract => LoggerContract })

 Sinject will then validate that the registered dependency meets the requirements specified within the contract.
 If a dependency does not meet the contract requirements then 1 of the following exceptions will be raised:

-- `DependencyContractMissingMethodsException` is raised when 1 or more methods from the contract could not be found on the dependency.
+- `Sinject::DependencyContractMissingMethodsException` is raised when 1 or more methods from the contract could not be found on the dependency.
-- `DependencyContractInvalidParametersException` is raised when the parameters of a contract method do not match the parameters found on a dependency method.
+- `Sinject::DependencyContractInvalidParametersException` is raised when the parameters of a contract method do not match the parameters found on a dependency method.

 **Dependency Groups**

 Dependency registration groups can be created to allow groups of dependencies to be set without the need for manual registration *(e.g. to include with a gem for auto registration)*, or to allow different dependency groups to be loaded in different circumstances *(e.g. per environment)*.

-To create a dependency group, create a class that inherits from the `DependencyGroup` base class and implement the `register` & `is_valid?` methods.
+To create a dependency group, create a class that inherits from the `Sinject::DependencyGroup` base class and implement the `register` & `is_valid?` methods.

 For example:

     #create a development only dependency group
-    class DevelopmentDependencies < DependencyGroup
+    class DevelopmentDependencies < Sinject::DependencyGroup
         def register(container)
             container.register(:cache_store, LocalCacheStore, true)
             container.register(:logger, TerminalLogger, true)